Capital Improvement Projects

-- Office and classroom relocations: All departments and offices in Building 1 will be relocated in summer 2018.
+- Office and classroom relocations: All departments and offices in Building 1 will be relocated late 2018.
 Most Building 1 departments and facilities will temporarily move to Pacific Heights (Building 19).
 Arts, music, and theater offices and classes will move to alternate facilities in the area.
 Gallery exhibitions and performances will be held at various locations in the region.
 Specific locations are being reviewed and will be announced.

 - Road closures and re-routing: Campus roadways will be subject to occasional closures at times during the construction of the new facilities.
 Closures and detours will be announced and well-marked.

 These high-impact projects are about moving Skyline College forward and putting students first; meeting growing demands and maintaining our promise to students.